iamqaasim/Programing_Projects/Beginner/Courier_caculator/README.md

 # About
-A basic web scrapping programme.
-I used it to scrap a job postings for python programmers
+A calculation programme.
+I used it to calculate the total cost of a package based on various varibales

 # Learning objectives
 - if..else statements